Bark Parental Control Review 2024: Is It Worth the Cost?

 Bark allows you to track your child in real time on Android and iOS.
 As long as your kid has an internet connection, you can see where they are on a pretty accurate map (in my tests, Bark updated the location every 4–5 minutes).

 If you want to see all of your kids’ locations in one place, Bark lets you do that, too.
 There’s a Family Map option where Bark keeps tabs on every device you’re tracking and shows you exactly where they are in real-time.
-You can also get directions to your kid’s current location, which is pretty useful when you need to pick them up, and the app will even tell you whether you’re kid’s walking, running, or driving based on their pace!
+You can also get directions to your kid’s current location, which is pretty useful when you need to pick them up, and the app will even tell you whether your kid’s walking, running, or driving based on their pace!

 Alternatively, Bark lets you request a check-in.
 This sends a notification to your child’s device, and they can then open the app and press the check-in button.
 You’ll then get an alert in your dashboard in minutes containing their physical address, a timestamp, and their location on the map.
 From there, you can get directions to their exact location.
 This is great for parents of older children who don’t want to constantly monitor their location, but if your child is unresponsive or simply loses their phone, Bark can’t help locate their device.